 There are wonderful, top notch colleagues with exemplary attitudes.

-No organisation is immune to this awesome foursome of categories.
+No organisation is immune to this awesomely complex and intriguing foursome of categories.

 Our response to them, our kinetics of equations at work and the interconnected web of relationships therein is a result of the chain of reactions set off by each of these conductors.
 Isn't it???